acrager/jekyll-now/_posts/2018-02-11-Divergence-of-Pressure.md

 $$

 where I have used the fact that a tensor inner product with a vector results in a vector (for the middle term).
-Our final result for the parallel pressure components of $\div \overleftrightarrow P$ in vector notation is then
+Our final result for the parallel pressure components of $$\div \overleftrightarrow P$$ in vector notation is then

 $$
 \begin{align}